Over 20,000 participants

 The atmosphere on site was predominantly peaceful and orderly.
 Only occasionally did students chant anti-Israeli slogans while waving Palestinian flags.
 Signs read “Cuts to the point of a knowledge gap” and “dumb cuts,” and participants chanted classic university slogans such as “Whose education?
 Our education.”
 The government’s proposal so far is “unacceptable,” said University of Vienna Rector Sebastian Schütze in his speech.

-Since noon, students, faculty, and university staff in Vienna have been taking to the streets ...
+Students, faculty, and university staff took to the streets together in Vienna to protest the ...

-Since noon, students, faculty, and university staff in Vienna have been taking to the streets together to protest the planned cuts in higher education.(Bild: APA/ROLAND SCHLAGER)
+Students, faculty, and university staff took to the streets together in Vienna to protest the planned cuts in higher education.(Bild: APA/ROLAND SCHLAGER)

 Protest against planned cuts

 The protests stem from the planned austerity measures in higher education included in the two-year budget starting in 2028.
-Students warn of fewer study spots, overcrowded lecture halls, and poorer support at universities.
-The demonstration was called for by the Universities Conference (uniko), the Austrian Student Union (ÖH), and employee representatives.
+Students warn of fewer study places, overcrowded lecture halls, and poorer support at universities.
+The demonstration was called for by the Universities Conference (uniko), the Austrian National Union of Students (ÖH), and employee representatives.

 Resistance to the austerity plans is also forming outside Vienna.
 Further actions are planned in Graz, Linz, Salzburg, and Klagenfurt starting Thursday.
 The ÖH is calling on students to participate in the demonstrations.
 Some universities are even suspending mandatory classes for this purpose.